 She has to blink several times, swallowing quickly to control her reaction before she can speak again.

-Finn's eyes widen slightly when she speaks and Quinn kicks her foot under the table.
+Finn's eyes widen slightly when she speaks and Quinn kicks her foot under the table, thinking at her.
 Turn down the charm sweetie, you're turning me on.

 "I'm Finn, Finn Hudson."
-He holds out a hand for her to shake and she does, swallowing again when tingles erupt under her fingertips when he clasps her hand.
-He stares at their hands, his brow furrowed and she echoes the thought Quinn throws back at her.
+He holds out a hand for her to shake and she does, swallowing again when tingles erupt under her fingertips as he clasps her hand.
+He stares at their hands, his brow furrowed and she echoes the thought Quinn throws at her.

 She nods imperceptibly and pulls her hand away, forcing her smile to stay on her face.

 Whew Huddy!
 She's a babe.
 But that blonde is smoking!
-His Mohawked friend beside has a cocky grin on his face, his gaze lingering on Quinn.
-Not surprisingly, his thoughts are dirty and she has to check he's human: he has a very creative imagination.
+His Mohawked friend beside him has a cocky grin on his face, his gaze lingering on Quinn.
+Not surprisingly, his thoughts are dirty and she has to check he's human: he had a very creative imagination.
 Quinn would be proud.

 Finn shakes his head as if he's clearing it and nods over at his friend, "Ah, this is Puck."